wvteijlingen/conversationalist/README.md

 # Conversationalist

-Conversationalist is a TypeScript library that allows you to easily create simple or advanced chat bots.
-All the conversation logic is decoupled from the user interface.
-This allows great flexibility, for example, a chat bot can run locally or on a server.
+Conversationalist is a TypeScript framework that allows you to easily create simple or advanced chat bots using reusable dialogues.

+## Notable features

+- Interface based approach allows great flexibility.
+- Built in dialogue classes to cover most common conversation patterns.
+- Fully UI and environment agnostic.
+You can run this locally on a device, your own server, or in "the cloud".
+- No dependencies!

+## Table of contents

 - [Terminology](#terminology)
 - [A conversation is made up of dialogues](#a-conversation-is-made-up-of-dialogues)